 Western Connecticut leaders Barbara Ajello and Gail Seymour during the 2016 environment session led by the Livingston Ripley Waterfowl Conservancy.
 Photo by Rich Pomerantz.

-Additionally, members are invited to continue learning and engaging with each other during ongoing alumni activities, which include numerous social-cultural and educational discussions.
+Graduates of the program can also continue learning during ongoing alumni events, which include numerous social-cultural and educational experiences.

-Since 2014, over 85 people have completed the Western Connecticut Leadership program and are sharing their time and talents with nonprofit organizations in the region.
+Since 2014, over 85 people have completed the Western Connecticut Leadership program.

 Applications will be available on March 1 for the class beginning in September 2018.